khrome/tag-template/README.md

 UBB
 ---
 UBB Codes are an ancient mapping to allow basic markup in posts but restrict users usage of HTML, particularly popular on Forums.
-Check out some (http://www.freebok.net/help/ubbcode.html)[UBB Code] docs for information.
+Check out some [UBB Code](http://www.freebok.net/help/ubbcode.html) docs for information.

 Include it: